 The tile naming scheme has also changed.
 In the legacy MWP product, tiles were identified by their upper-left latitude-longitude coordinate, such as 100E020N.
-In the LANCE MCDWD product, a standard geographic (lat/lon) product tiling scheme in use for other MODIS products has been adopted, the HV tiling scheme (https://modis-land.gsfc.nasa.gov/MODLAND_grid.html).
+In the LANCE MCDWD product, a standard linear latitude/longitude product tiling scheme has been adopted, the HV tiling scheme (https://modis-land.gsfc.nasa.gov/MODLAND_grid.html).
 In this scheme, for example, 100E020N becomes h28v07.
-Figure 1 shows a map with both schemes labelled, for the current tile production grid.
+The tilemap in Figure 1 shows both schemes labelled.

-9 Use Notes and FAQs
+8 Use Notes and FAQs

-9.1 Usage notes
+8.1 Usage notes